BackPacker777/2020.NNSP-SignIn/README.md

 * Fix 0 own radio checking??
 * ~~Fix nights so more than 8 can sign in~~
 * ~~Fix web storage and ensure it doesn't kee saying already logged in~~
-* Fix guest patroller sign in ability
+* Fix guest patroller sign in ability (type name)
 * Add night webstorage capability
+* Fix narnia updating of signoffs....
 * Print meal tickets ??
 * ~~Finish signoffs for night shift~~
 * ~~Make half-day print out with a grey line~~